 At the same time, research from Rand Corporation published in August 2024 found that roughly 80% of AI projects fail to deliver meaningful ROI.
 The most common reason is not bad technology.
 It is bad strategy: organizations that jump to tool selection before clarifying what problems they are actually solving and who needs to change their behavior to make it work.

 This is the gap that AI coaching for executives fills.
 Your team does not need you to become a prompt engineer.
 They need you to be the person who can articulate why your organization is using AI, where it fits, and what "good" looks like.
 That is a leadership skill, not a technical one.
 And like any leadership skill, it develops faster with the right coach.
+If you want a clearer sense of where AI actually belongs in a senior leader's week, I broke that down in my guide on what a CEO should actually use AI for.

 What a Typical AI Coaching Engagement Looks Like